 True.
 In most cases, income in Canada is higher than in places where immigrants come from.
 But the good thing about it is that taxpayers can see where taxes go.
-Healthcare, education, public infrastructure, security and other services rendered by the government of Canada.
+Healthcare, education, public infrastructure, security, and other services are rendered by the government of Canada.
 It sounds too much for newcomers but it will soon be justified with the way of life and government services people enjoy in Canada.

 False.
-Although certain employers might offer such generous grant to their female employees, it is not mandated by law.
+Although certain employers might offer such generous grants to their female employees, it is not mandated by law.
 A more common privilege is the maternity and paternity leave allowance which is often defined as a portion, not 100% of a month’s worth of wages.
-Certain eligibility may apply such as tenure of employment or only after probationary period.
+Certain eligibility may apply such as tenure of employment or only after a probationary period.

 In Canada, job discrimination is non-existent.

 False.
 Unlike in some countries where nepotism is rampant and qualifications are based on pleasing personality and discrimination on age, Canadian laborers and regular workers who strive hard in their jobs are rewarded accordingly.
-However, when competing for jobs in the executive level, discrimination on racial background may still exist.
+However, when competing for jobs in the executive level, discrimination on the racial background may still exist.

 When living in Canada, you are offered plenty of choices — jobs to take up, things to buy and own, schools to enroll your kids, and type of medical attention.
 Your choice depends on your chosen lifestyle.
-You can get a bigger house if you wish, but may come at a price that you need to sacrifice time with family as you spend more hours at work.
+You can get a bigger house if you wish but may come at a price that you need to sacrifice time with family as you spend more hours at work.
 The bottom line is you have to live within your means to enjoy life in Canada, without sacrificing things that matter to you the most.